 RMSE is the Root Mean Square Error.
 The RMSE will always be larger or equal to the MAE.
 The RMSE metric evaluates how well a model can predict a continuous value.
 The RMSE units are the same units as your data’s dependent variable/target (so if that’s dollars, this is in dollars), which is useful for understanding whether the size of the error is meaningful or not.
 The smaller the RMSE, the better the model’s performance.
 RSME is sensitive to outliers.
 If your data does not have outliers, then examine the Mean Average Error (MAE), which is not as sensitive to outliers.

-Squark is a Software as a Service (SaaS) platform that makes pragmatic AI predictions simple, with absolutely no coding.
-Squark’s automated machine learning — AutoML — gives everyone the freedom to achieve better outcomes with AI power in human control.
+Squark is a Software as a Service (SaaS) platform for no code predictive analytics that makes pragmatic AI predictions simple, with absolutely no coding.
+Squark goes beyond traditional automated machine learning — AutoML — and gives everyone the freedom to achieve better outcomes with AI power in human control.

 67 South Bedford St., Suite 400W